Cyber Risk Management and Mitigation via Controlled Stochastic SIS Dynamics: An Optimal Control Approach: Introduction

 \section{Introduction}

-Cybersecurity has emerged as a critical concern in the industrial, financial, insurance, and governmental sectors due to the increasing digitization and interconnectedness of various systems.
+Cybersecurity has emerged as a critical concern in the industrial, financial, insurance, and governmental sectors due to the increasing digitization and interconnectedness of various cyber systems.
 Currently, there is no unanimous definition of cyber risk.
 Some widely accepted definitions include but not limit to: \textit{Cyber risks are operational risks that may result in potential violation of confidentiality, availability, or integrity of information systems} \citep{cebula2010taxonomy}; \textit{it is a financial risk associated with network and computer incidents and leading to the failure of information systems} \citep{bohme2006models,bohme2010modeling}.

 In academia, the study of cyber risk has attracted the attention of researchers across many fields.
-For example, researchers in computer science have been aware of the importance of security in cyberspace and have made many contributions concerning cyber risk detection \citep{moore2006inferring,garcia2009anomaly,cardenas2011attacks,liu2016activetrust}, security breach prediction \citep{zhan2015predicting,bakdash2018malware}, and computer system enhancement \citep{jang2014survey}.
-In control systems and automation, researchers are more interested in the design of various optimal (deterministic) controls against denial-of-service and/or false data injection types of cyber attacks to the cyber-physical systems, to name a few, see e.g., \cite{amin2009safe,pasqualetti2013attack,fawzi2014secure,wakaiki2019stabilization,liu2025data} and associated references.
+For example, researchers in computer science have been aware of the importance of security in cyberspace, and have made many contributions concerning cyber risk detection \citep{moore2006inferring,garcia2009anomaly}, security breach prediction \citep{zhan2015predicting,bakdash2018malware}, and computer system enhancement \citep{jang2014survey}.
 In the field of business and corporate finance, the studies focus on investigating cyber risk under the framework of enterprise risk management \citep{stoneburner2002risk,gordon2003framework,ougut2011cyber,pate2018cyber}.
 In addition, in insurance and actuarial science, researchers are more interested in modeling the cyber risk in terms of its frequency, severity, and dependence with a range of statistical and stochastic techniques, for example, \cite{herath2011copula,mukhopadhyay2013cyber,eling2017data,eling2018copula,xu2019cybersecurity,dou2020insurance,malavasi2022cyber} and references therein.
-For a recent comprehensive cross-disciplinary review on modeling and management of cyber risk can refer to \cite{he2024modeling}, and for the review of data availability associated with cyber risk, one can refer to \cite{cremer2022cyber}.
+For a recent comprehensive cross-disciplinary review on modeling and management of cyber risk can refer to \cite{he2024modeling}.